Mnm1st/cfss-intern/README.md

 # Glory of the garden
 https://play.picoctf.org/practice/challenge/44

-JUst download the given image file and simply use this command to get the required flag:  strings garden.jpg
+Just download the given image file and simply use this command to get the required flag
+|
+| strings garden.jpg
+|